Starting on day one, we'll implement a rapid series of bold reforms to restore our nation to full prosperity.

 And Lou, you talk about five observables.

-I've read your book, I love your book.
+I've read your book.

-Um, and I I uh you know, I pay a lot of attention to what you say.
+And I pay a lot of attention to what you say.

-But there are five observables that the Pentagon looks for when it comes to UAPs when they are not either ours nor our enemies, and when these technologies appear to be far beyond what we have capabilities of.
+But there are five observables that the Pentagon looks for when it comes to UAPs when they are not either ours nor our enemies and when these technologies appear to be far beyond what we have capabilities of.

 That's correct.

-And uh that was a result of our scientists looking into this and realizing that there are five distinct performance um capabilities or signatures, if you will, that make UAP stand far and above beyond anything we have, and that is uh the three the five observables are instantaneous acceleration, hypersonic velocities, low observability, transmedium travel, and in the vernacular, anti-gravity.
+And that was a result of our scientists looking into this and realizing that there are five distinct performance capabilities or signatures, if you will, that make UAP stand far and above beyond anything we have.

 Some eyewitnesses report these drones coming out of the water.

-So uh I think what's creating so much problem here is that the administration isn't being open and honest with the American people, and thankfully I think the new administration gets it and realizes that the American people deserve the truth.
+So I think what's creating so much problem here is that the administration isn't being open and honest with the American people.

-You know, I've always said we can handle the truth, and and I think the American people deserve the truth.
+You know, I've always said we can handle the truth, and I think the American people deserve the truth.

 I think they absolutely do deserve the truth.

-Or as you know, we have reported in the past, and Lou, you've talked about so I mean, look, if there was anybody in the world out there, guys, that has made it easier for people to report what is happening in our skies, it's Lou Elizondo.
+So, I mean, look, if there was anybody in the world out there, guys, that has made it easier for people to report what is happening in our skies, it's Lou Elizondo.

-There was it's always been a team effort.
+It's always been a team effort.

 No, it wasn't.

-I'm extremely optimistic that this this new administration, there's some key people there that feel very strongly about being open and transparent with the American people.
+I'm extremely optimistic that this new administration, there's some key people there that feel very strongly about being open and transparent with the American people.

 I won't say who they are, but they are in key positions.

-And I think the administration is is signaling correctly that it's about time that we we become more open and honest with the American people, particularly about a topic that involves national security, whether it's drones or UAP or a combination of either or.
+And I think the administration is signaling correctly that it's about time that we become more open and honest with the American people, particularly about a topic that involves national security, whether it's drones or UAP or a combination of either or.

-It was up in Montana and you know, Montana, Wyoming.
+It was up in Montana and, you know, Montana, Wyoming.

 That's where all our ICBMs are.

-And now you see these drones going over our U.S. military bases, there's a lot of concern.
+And now you see these drones going over our U.S. military bases.

 It's like nobody knows what the right hand doesn't know what the left hand is doing.

-That literally there are two thousand U.S. troops in Syria.
+That literally there are 2,000 U.S. troops in Syria.

-I think we reported that was somewhere around 700, and and now it's double that.
+I think we reported there was somewhere around 700.

-And I have the thank you, Linda.
+And I have the, thank you, Linda.

 Linda brought it to me right now.